MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 ---
-title: Process multipage tables in document processing (experimental) - AI Builder | Microsoft Docs
+title: Process multipage tables in document processing in AI Builder (experimental)
-description: This topic provides information on how extract tables from an invoice, and tables that span fewer or greater than two pages in AI Builder.
+description: Learn how to extract tables from an invoice, and tables that span fewer or greater than two pages in AI Builder.
 author: JoeFernandezMS
 ms.topic: conceptual
 ms.custom: intro-internal
-ms.date: 07/11/2022
+ms.date: 09/28/2022
 ms.author: jofernan
 ms.reviewer: angieandrews
 ---